mklement0/Native/README.md

 * **macOs, Linux** (PowerShell Core):
   * `$HOME/.local/share/powershell/Modules`

-As long as you've cloned into one of the directories listed in the `$env:PSModulePath` variable - copying to some of which requires elevation / `sudo` - and as long your `$PSModuleAutoLoadingPreference` is either has no value (the default) or is set to `All`, calling `ins` or `ie` should import the module on demand.
+As long as you have cloned into one of the directories listed in the `$env:PSModulePath` variable—copying to some of which requires elevation / `sudo`—and as long your `$PSModuleAutoLoadingPreference` either has no value (the default) or is set to `All`, calling `ins` or `ie` should import the module on demand.

 To explicitly import the module, run `Import-Module <path/to/module-folder>`.